- 1 The true text of John 1:1

 Numbers 10:35, 36 (Jerusalem)

-So-called Pseudo Jonathan Uzziel Targum or Palestine Targum
+Pseudo Jonathan ben Uzziel Targum

 “She (Hagar) gave thanks before YHVH, whose Word spoke with her.”